eif0/git-crawler/README.md

 ####_git-crawler has two major ways of use:_
 * __"Remote Repo"__ mode: Find email leaks within a remote repo not abailable locally (works great both with public and private repos).

-* __"Local Repo"__ mode: Find email leaks within a local repo downloaded in your workstation.
+* __"Local Repo"__ mode: Find email leaks within a local repo downloaded at your workstation.

 ## Technical details